SkylineCommunications/dataminer-docs/connector-help/connector_help/IneoQuest iVMS ASM - Inspector Probe.md

 ### Events

 The events tables on this page contain the alarm info per type.
 These tables are updated via the device L4 traps.
-The polled open alarms table is used to sync up these tables.The **System, Program and Transport Alarm Table** will be filtered for each probe element based on the probe link.
+The polled open alarms table is used to sync up these tables.
+The **System, Program and Transport Alarm Table** will be filtered for each probe element based on the probe link.
 This way you will only see relevant information in each DVE.

 ## Usage - Range 1.2.4.x